audiopixel/pixelmixer/README.md

 * Audio and data visualizations
 * Animate particles / sprites / textures in any WebGL or Three.js project
 * Lighting conceptualize / architectural tool
+* Generate shaders that can be used in separate OpenGL applications
 * Run massive LED walls with dedicated server / gaming laptop, triggered by mobile MIDI / OSC API